 What Is A Voice Disorder?

-Functional Voice Disorders refer to disorders that result from improper or inefficient use of your voice when the physical structure is normal, such as vocal fatigue.
+- Functional Voice Disorders result from improper or inefficient use of the voice when the physical structure is normal, such as vocal fatigue and vocal tension.

 What Are Signs Of A Voice Disorder?

 Most voice disorders will lead to a change in a person’s pitch, volume, or tone of voice.
 Signs of a voice disorder include:

 - Discomfort or pain with voice use

 - Inability to speak loudly or abnormal loudness

 What Is Vocal Hygiene And How Can I Keep My Voice Healthy?

 Whether we are conscious of it or not, we put a lot of wear and tear on our voices each day.
 Just like other parts of our bodies, our voice needs care to stay healthy.
 This is called vocal hygiene.
 Vocal hygiene is the act of nourishing and hydrating the vocal tract for a healthy voice.
 This encompasses the following: